mbizhani/Dockage/Image/OpenVPN.Proxy/README.md

 ## Run

 In this image you can use only SOCKS5 proxy, or HTTP proxy, or even both of them together.
-Now suppose you have a file having openvpn connection information, called `myvpn.ovpn`.
+Now suppose you have a file having OpenVPN connection information, called `myvpn.ovpn`.
 For passing username and password create a file called `myrealm.txt` beside your OVPN file as

 ```